-Every single time I go to the grocery store I pick up a bunch of bananas, and every single time they turn brown before I get to eat them.
+Every single time I go to the grocery store I pick up a bunch of bananas, and every single time they get brown spots before I get to eat them.
 See when it comes to actually eating bananas whole I like them just ripe and even a little green.
-No overly sweet mushy bananas for me thank you!
-I’m happy to throw the slightly speckled ones into a smoothie or even into cereal, but more often than not they are pretty darn brown before I remember I forgot to eat them.
+No overly sweet brown bananas for me thank you!
+I’m happy to throw the slightly speckled ones into a smoothie or even into cereal, but more often than not they are brown before I remember I have them.

 That is why, my friends, you can find tons of banana recipes here on the blog.
 I sure do love baking with bananas.
-The riper the better when it comes to baking, and they add such a wonderful texture to baked goods!
-This week’s ripe bananas ended up in this Cinnamon Swirl Banana Crumb Cake which was just to die for.
+The riper the better when it comes to baking, and having a collection of banana recipes is a great way to use them up.
+This week’s ripe bananas ended up in this Banana Coffee Cake which was just to die for.

-The cake itself is moist and fluffy, with a gooey cinnamon swirl and lots of sugary crumb topping.
-Warm out of the oven it almost melts in your mouth, the perfect pairing with your morning coffee.
+The cake itself is moist and fluffy, full of banana flavor, with a gooey cinnamon swirl and lots of crumbly streusel topping.
+Warm out of the oven it almost melts in your mouth, the perfect pairing with a hot cup of coffee.
 I love cakes like this because they are easy to make and pretty impressive to add to a brunch spread or even just to snack on.
-(It really isn’t overly sweet.)

 If my buying-banana problem yields delicious treats like this- I think it’s the best problem ever right?